Nishanth-Emu/Nishanth-Emu/README.md

 ## Hi there 👋

 Welcome to my GitHub profile.
-I'm Nishanth S, a passionate individual with a keen interest in Networking and Full-stack Development.
+I'm Nishanth S, a passionate individual with a keen interest in Networking, Full-stack Development and Neural Networks.
 <!--
 **Nishanth-Emu/Nishanth-Emu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.